-The extensive water use by large agribusiness enterprises lowers the groundwater levels which has negative ecological consequences for the Bosque Seco (dry forest) in the North of Peru (interview data).
+According to the Peruvian government and industry representatives, large agro-exporting companies invest in highly efficient irrigation practices to minimise the use of water per hectare of production.
+At the same time, some interviewed stakeholders stated that extensive water use by those enterprises lowers the groundwater levels, leading to negative ecological consequences for the Bosque Seco (dry forest) in the North of Peru.
 The dry forest is a unique ecosystem with several endemic species (e.g., birds and reptiles), and is a main food source for local communities and their feedstock.

-The Chavimochic Special Project is a governmental initiative which aims to transfer and distribute water from the Santa River to irrigate four valleys in the Department of La Libertad (Chao, Virú, Moche, Chicama)6, including the desert zones between the valleys (CIRAD, 2019).
+The Chavimochic Special Project is a governmental initiative which aims to transfer and distribute water from the Santa River to irrigate four valleys in the Department of La Libertad (Chao, Virú, Moche, Chicama)8, including the desert zones between the valleys (CIRAD, 2019).
 The Santa River is crucial for agricultural businesses in the area as it can provide water to the agricultural sector whole year round, turning desert areas into agriculture productive areas.
 Large avocado orchards (up to 2,600 ha) - mainly owned by export companies - are located in this area.
 In total, 75,000 ha irrigated land is available of which avocado production takes around 7,000 ha (9.3%) (CIRAD, 2019).